-It's difficult for me to say this but well done to Waterford last Saturday evening in Croke Park.
+It’s difficult for me to say this but well done to Waterford last Saturday evening in Croke Park.
 It was one of those games where Kilkenny would have been happy at half-time.
-Waterford supporters would have had a sense of "oh no here we go again".
+Waterford supporters would have had a sense of “oh no here we go again”.
 Waterford hurled in the second half like their lives depended on it.
 There were superb performances all over the field.
 They dominated possession in the middle third and there were some wonder scores.
 It will be a long winter for Brian Cody and his charges.
 He will get some positives from the year and there is silverware, so not all doom and gloom.
 I will have to hide from a few Waterford fans and re-emerge next Summer when the 2021 championship starts.
-Waterford have been improving in every game and have had a great impact from their bench.
+Waterford has been improving in every game and has had a great impact from their bench.
 They are powerful in the air and have a strong goal threat so are in a great position going into the final.
-Let's hope that they can make the final push and bring Liam back to suirside.
+Let’s hope that they can make the final push and bring Liam back to suirside.

 Last week we looked at some of the things to look out for when choosing an accountant.
 In case you missed it Read here.
 This week we will look at planning for the future and how this can help your finances.
 I had some very good meetings with clients over the last few weeks.
 This blog aims to highlight some of the useful insights.

 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success” Pablo Picasso

 In many family scenarios, one spouse is the main income earner.
 The other spouse works part-time and is on a lower income.
 Sometimes the lower income earning spouse works in the family business.
 There is a tendency for the higher income earning spouse to plough money into his or her pension.
 Often the other spouse has little or no pension, so may have the State pension or no pension at retirement.
 I noticed how low the effective tax rate was for a client of ours when reviewing their tax return recently.
 Let’s look at an example.